 Only 5% of enterprise generative AI pilots are working.
 The other 95% delivered zero measurable return on roughly $30–40 billion in US enterprise spend, per a 2025 MIT report.
 The 5% isn’t random.
 Organizations that shipped well before AI are shipping better with it.
 Organizations that struggled with quality, judgment, and decision-making before AI have gotten worse, in some cases measurably.
 The same split shows up inside teams.
 A 2025 METR randomized trial found experienced developers using AI assistance felt 20% faster while actually running 19% slower.
 Feeling and reality have come apart.

 I think we’re watching AI surrender at scale.
-AI doesn’t change what an organization is good at.
+AI doesn’t change what a person or organization is good at.
 It amplifies it.
-Strong judgment compounds.
-Weak judgment compounds too, in the wrong direction.
+The strong get stronger.
+The weak get weaker.
+Judgment compounds in whichever direction it was already pointed.

 A recent Wharton paper from Shaw and Nave draws a line between two ways people use AI.
 Cognitive offloading is when you delegate parts of a problem during deliberation.
 Cognitive surrender is when you accept generated reasoning without evaluating it.
 Surrender bypasses the deliberation.
 It looks like work.
 It produces output.
 It does not produce thinking.